JonathonFry/iamjonfry/content/post/frywedding-rsvp-go.md

 Lastly we wanted to receive notifications when guests had RSVP'd (it was pretty exciting) so I added email integration which sent an email to my wife and I containing the details of the RSVP.

-Luckily for me there was an open source library [gomail](https://github.com/go-gomail/gomail) for sending mail using go.
+Luckily for me there was an open source library [gomail](https://github.com/go-gomail/gomail) for sending mail using Go.

 ```go
 func notifyRsvpByEmail(rsvp *Rsvp) {